 I was reluctant to try

 isort because I was worried of the chaos they can cause.
-But again, checking code often means coding style discussions here and there, so encouraged by a colleage I decided to try it both at work (in a softer and more gradual way) and at home (going all in.
+But again, checking code often means coding style discussions here and there, so encouraged by a colleage I decided to try it both at work (in a softer and more gradual way) and at home.
 Almost everybody will hate at least one or two changes it automatically performs, but it leaves no more room for discussion, as you can only configure the maximum line length. period.

 black through my whole project, but else they only format created and modified files, which is good for big codebases.